King Solomon in the Bible

 Solomon builds the Jerusalem Temple

-Perhaps Solomon’s most famous achievement was the building of the Temple in Jerusalem.
+Perhaps Solomon’s most famous achievement was building the Temple in Jerusalem.
 The massive platform on which it was built still survives.

 This Temple, which was part of an elaborate palace complex, is described in detail in the Bible.
 It was an impressive building, modeled on the sanctuary at Shiloh and built by Phoenicians – Hiram of Tyre sent cedar and fir-wood, as well as architects, overseers and labor teams, in exchange for grain and olive oil.